5G-ERA/middleware/docs/User/Onboarding/Task.md

 ## Step 2: Add Task template

-Make sure to have the openAPI specs with you so it will be easy to follow from here.
+Make sure to have the OpenAPI specs with you so it will be easy to follow from here.
 Check the task add template, it should be similar to the example below.
 Here many items are created, an action, and instance and a ContainerImage.
 All together make the task representation.
 Unique identifiers (GUID) will be required for each of the Id fields.
 What is important also is that in the **ContainerImage section** both **K8SDeployment** and **K8SService** need to be completed with the output of the python utility script.

 ```
 {